hazelcast/hazelcast-platform-demos/banking/credit-value-adjustment/README.md

 ## Description

 This section is a very brief overview of Credit Value Adjustment, and the architecture for running high-speed "Risk" calculations.
-For more details, refer to <a href="_blank">TODO Link to website goes here once ready TODO</a>.

 ### Credit Value Adjustment (CVA)